Cologne Public Library

 The Cologne Public Library (StadtBibliothek Köln) is among the biggest and most important public libraries in Germany.
 The central library is part of the 'Kulturquartier' (a cultural hub) near the Neumarkt.
 It is located at the Josef-Haubrich-Hof, with the new Rautenstrauch-Joest-Museum (cultures of the world) in its immediate neighbourhood.
-Since 2008, Dr. Hannelore Vogt has been the director of the library.
+Since January 2025, Anja Flicker is the director of the library.

+For the time of the renovation the central library is located at Hohe Straße 68-82.

 The library system

-The library system is made up of the central library, 11 branch libraries, a mobile library and several special collections.
+The library system is made up of the central library, 11 branch libraries, a mobile library and several special collections like library for blind people, LIK-Archiv, Gerania Judaica and Heinrich Böll Archiv.
 Within the local authorities, the library is affiliated to the department of art and culture.
 The library provides the residents of Cologne (about a million inhabitants) with information resources for education and training; in addition, there are many users from the region around Cologne and from neighbouring countries (Belgium, Netherlands, Luxembourg).

 The central library

+The central library at the Josef-Haubrich-Hof is located in a building with an area of 11.000 qm and has eleven floors, where four floors are used for the magazine.
+Five floors are for the public usage designed.
+From June 2024 until 2028 the central library is going to be renovated.

 It provides access to all sorts of printed items (also printed music and maps), CDs, CD-ROMs, DVDs (also interactive DVDs), Blu-rays, audio books, games, language courses, software and multi media packages.
 There are PCs on all floors, which can be used for searching the internet, the catalogue or databases.
 Furthermore, there are W-LAN-areas, photocopiers, CD listening stations, space for private study and meeting rooms for training sessions.
 On the third floor, a zone has been created which can be used by pupils for private study or group work.
 Patrons can practise playing the piano, as there is an e-piano and – in a separate room – a grand piano.

 In the entrance area there is an information centre with national and international newspapers, exhibition catalogues and a window projection on cultural events (images on back-projected in-window display).
 A large reading room is a venue for events.

 There are several special collections: the library for the blind (providing access to a great number of items by 'Medibus'), the Heinrich-Böll-Archiv (Heinrich Böll Archive) and the collection 'Literatur in Köln' (literature in Cologne).
 There is an exhibition space with the last work room (completely furnished) of Heinrich Böll and a photo exhibition of authors from Cologne.

 In addition, the central library hosts the Germania Judaica, Cologne's library for the history of the German Jewry.

+Interim of the Central library

+Because of the general renervation of the building of the central library, all media and items had to move into an interim on the Hohe Straße 68-82.